-One location (R25 Tuck-Lee) has predicted noise levels more than 5 dB above the noise criterion after establishment of the acoustic bund at OOP1 and is in a noise "affectation zone", where "affectation zone" is used in this report to identify receivers where predicted noise levels are 5 dB or more above the noise criteria.
-This location is also in the blasting affectation zone for Pit 1.
+Two locations (R25 Tuck-Lee and R24 Hoare) have predicted noise levels more than 5 dB above the noise criterion after establishment of the acoustic bund at OOP1 and are in a noise "affectation zone", where "affectation zone" is used in this report to identify receivers where predicted noise levels are 5 dB or more above the noise criteria.
+Receiver R25 (Tuck-Lee) is also in the blasting affectation zone for Pit 1.
 The Swords residence (R5) is in the noise affectation zones for Pits 2 and 3 and the blasting affectation zone for Pit 2.
-Also included in the Pit 2 affectation zone is the Williamson residence (R20).
+Also included in the Pit 2 affectation zone are the Williamson (R20) residence and the vacant Thompson property (R6).
 The Rayner residence (R36) is in the blast affectation zone for Pit 3.
 Locations R29A (Mayberry) and R29B (Mayberry) are both in the noise and blasting affectation zones for Pit 3.